Percutaneous Nephrostomy

 • Loss of kidney function

-As with any type of surgery, there is also a risk of adverse reactions to anesthesia or medications associated with the procedure.
+As with any type of surgery, there is also a risk of adverse reactions to anesthesia, or medications associated with the procedure.

-Recovery from a Percutaneous Nephrostomy
+Recovery from Percutaneous Nephrostomy

 Additional Resources